-Note: Only the MIPI-20 cable supports the ETM trace functionality.
+Note: Only the MIPI-20 and Mictor-38 cables support the ETM trace functionality.
 All other connections (MIPI-10 and ARM-20) are only for plain JTAG/SWD/SWO debugging.

 All other available I-jet adapters are also compatible with I-jet Trace.